 In the DSA algorithm a signature is a sequence of two integers.
 By convention these are referred to as R and S (an “R,S pair”).
 The format of digital signatures when embedded in XML files is as follows:

-id=”primar” <digitalSignature>

-302C021433796C6647CC1C55A67DC72FA7C6E157A6594B2B02145D3768B44F3A6ABA11A77178B738AD3B6A0DE344

-</digitalSignature>
+<digitalSignatureValue id=”primar” certificateRef=”root”> MEQCIEW75Fe5latHslBU8oHYmILBqKWv7taRQ0z1VS+FAJXCAiAmLtAZcXJUp9t6yuNrVSk2TWLN Cn6UvuAW8guohfPKpg==</digitalSignatureValue>

-The R,S pair are represented by a hexadecimal encoding (digits 0-9, letters A-F).
-The encoding of the two R,S large integers is an ASN.1 sequence.
+The encoding of the two R,S large is a Base64 ASN.1 byte sequence.
 These are produced natively by the openssl implementation and can be generated and verified without the need to unpack the individual R and S integers.
-This encoding conveniently wraps the two integers into a single Hexadecimal encoded string.
+This encoding conveniently wraps the two values unambiguously into a byte array.
+The ASN.1 sequence representing the R,S pair is then Base64 (RFC 4648) encoded for representation in the XML digital signature elements.

-For example, the ASN.1 schema for the above example is:
+The ASN.1 schema for the above example is:

 SEQUENCE (2 elem)